timdams/cyberboswachters_boek/Manuscript/3_netwerk_security/wifi.md

 When WEP is enabled, all data is encrypted before being transmitted.
 Only with the right key can the receiver decrypt the data afterwards.
 And so, when a user is finally associated with a network, he can rely on WEP to have some form of privacy.

-:::note
+::: note
 To be exact: the MAC layer receives packets from the LLC layer.
 If WEP is enabled this packet is sent to WEP where it is fragmented, if needed, into several frames.
-It is these frames that are encrypted and sent further down, to the PHY layer.
+It is these frames that are encrypted and sent further down, to the PHY layer.z

 ![The 802.11 layers have different names compared to the classic OSI layers, but there functions are basically the same.](wifi/osimac.png)